csantero/json-api/format/index.md

 A JSON object **MUST** be at the root of every JSON API response containing data.
 This object defines a document's "top level".

-A document **MUST** contain one of the following top-level members:
+A document **MUST** contain exactly one of the following top-level members:

 * `"data"`, containing the document's "primary data"
 * `"errors"`, containing an array of [error objects](#errors)